-Removing earmoulds from your ears
+Removing earmolds from your ears

-If your hearing aids have earmoulds, follow these instructions:
+If your hearing aids have earmolds, follow these instructions:

-- 1. Lift the hearing aid from behind your ear.
-Let it hang beside your ear momentarily. - 2.
-Using your thumb and index finger, gently pull the earmould (not the hearing aid or the wire) loose from your ear.
-If your earmould has a removal cord, pull it gently to assist.
-The removal cord is a separate line that is additionally attached to the earmould if requested.
-Remove the earmould completely by twisting it gently.
+2. Using your thumb and index finger, gently pull the earmold (not the hearing aid or the wire) loose from your ear.
+If your earmold has a removal cord, pull it gently to assist.
+The removal cord is a separate line that is additionally attached to the earmold if requested.
+Remove the earmold completely by twisting it gently.